MA-MFA in Literature, Creative Writing, and Social Justice - Online

 The Thing Itself

 The OLLU literary journal, "The Thing Itself ," is published annually by the English Department.
-Students, faculty, staff and members of the community can submit poetry, fiction, nonfiction and art for publication consideration in the journal.
+Students, faculty, staff, and members of the community can submit poetry, fiction, nonfiction, and art for publication consideration in the journal.

 Social Justice Reading Series

 The series brings an author to campus each semester to read work related to a social justice issue.
+Authors who have participated in the series include:

 International Study Tours